-"From Hare (extraordinary) to Ke (everyday) kimono"
+"From Hare (extraordinary) to Ke (everyday)"

-The finest indigo-dyed half-boiled craftsmanship shines
+The finest indigo dyeing half-boiled that craftsmanship shines